-8.30.77 Passivhaus and Lifetime homes

-The viability work undertaken and agreed by CBRE indicates that there is a premium added to the build costs for both homes built to a Passivhaus standard and for Lifetime Homes.
-This premium is such that to deliver these house types at Welborne would demonstrably affect the viability model and in turn the level of affordable housing which could be provided.

-- 8.30.78 The applicant has indicated an intention to provide a level of each product in the latter phases of the development if possible but given the early infrastructure costs, and the increased Junction 10 contribution, the applicant cannot commit to providing for these two house types in the development.
-It is noted that the two relevant policies for these types of housing (WEL17& WEL36) both expect the delivery of Lifetime Homes and Passivhaus unless it is not viable to provide them. - 8.30.79 Whilst Officers accept that neither form of housing can be required within the first 3,000 housing units, Officers believe that it would be appropriate to consider this aspect again at the first (and subsequent) viability reviews.
-Such an approach would be consistent with Policies WEL17 and WEL36
+- 8.30.93 It is considered that on the basis that the legal agreement will secure a minimum of 10% affordable housing (reduced to a minimum of 7.3% in the event of the whole of the £10M cost over-run contribution being required by HCC), split 50:50 between affordable/social rent and intermediate housing in the first 2,000 homes, and include upward only review provisions with the objective of securing an overall provision as close to the policy target of 30% affordable homes as possible, that the applicant's proposal, on the grounds of viability, is acceptable. - 8.30.94 The viability work undertaken and agreed by CBRE indicates that there is a premium added to the build costs for both homes built to a Passivhaus standard and for Lifetime Homes.
+This premium is such that to deliver these house types at Welborne would demonstrably affect the viability model and in turn the level of affordable housing which could be provided. - 8.30.95 The applicant has indicated an intention to provide a level of each product in the latter phases of the development if possible but given the early infrastructure costs, and the scale of the Junction 10 contribution, the applicant cannot commit to providing for these two house types in the development.
+It is noted that the two relevant policies for these types of housing (WEL17& WEL36) both expect the delivery of Lifetime Homes and Passivhaus unless it is not viable to provide them. - 8.30.96 Whilst Officers accept that neither form of housing can be required within the first 2,000 housing units, Officers believe that it would be appropriate to consider this aspect again at viability reviews following the full recovery of HIG.
+Such an approach would be consistent with Policies WEL17 and WEL36 - 8.30.97 With the applicant's Junction 10 contribution potentially increasing to £50M, no CIL contribution, no Passivhaus and Lifetime Homes coupled with the provision of affordable housing, as described above, the profit on cost for the development is 1.5%.

-8.30.80 Officer's conclusions

-With the applicant's Junction 10 contribution increased to £40M, no CIL contribution, no Passivhaus and Lifetime Homes coupled with the provision of affordable housing, as described above, the profit on cost for the development is 1.5%.
 This level of developer's return is far below the accepted market norm of 15-20% GDV.
-In this case, the applicant is willing to take this risk in order to ensure delivery of Welborne, on the basis that their proposed amendments to the viability review mechanism are accepted.
-This approach, whilst unusual, is considered appropriate for a Development Manager led scheme such as Welborne which has significant infrastructure costs.
-Through the planning viability review mechanism, this council has a choice about what should be provided if the scheme begins to make higher profits.
-These choices are to increase the number of affordable housing units, vary the affordable tenure or deliver Passivhaus homes or lifetime homes, or a combination of any of these.
-Officers consider that the proposal accords with the policies and guidance set out in the National Planning Policy Framework and the National Planning Practice Guidance and the relevant policies of the Welborne Plan.
+In this case, the applicant is willing to take this risk in order to ensure delivery of Welborne, on the basis that a further reduction in the level of affordable housing is permitted if HCC require the applicant to pay the cost over-run contribution in whole or part. - 8.30.98 Through future planning viability reviews following the full recovery of HIG, this council will have a choice about what should be provided if the scheme begins to make higher profits.
+These choices are to increase the number of affordable housing units, vary the affordable tenure or deliver Passivhaus homes or lifetime homes, or a combination of any of these. - 8.30.99 Officers consider that the proposal accords with the policies and guidance set out in the National Planning Policy Framework and the National

+Planning Practice Guidance and the relevant policies of the Welborne Plan, with the potential exception of part of WEL18.
+For the reasons set out above, Officers believe the fact that the proposal may become contrary to Policy WEL18 in part is acceptable.